Original article written by Shaun Wang, published March 10, 2017, updated by GCU March 30, 2021

 Recommended: AMD Radeon, Minimum: Intel Graphics, Overkill: External Graphics Card

-Mac uses either an Intel graphics card or an extra discrete AMD graphics card for better performance, which is more expensive.
-You will not need a discrete graphics card for any of your computer science class; however, if you can afford one, then get a discrete graphics card because you might need it for other things.
-If you want to learn intensive graphics modeling, then a discrete graphics card would be a good companion.
+Mac uses either an Intel Iris Plus graphics card or an extra discrete AMD graphics card for better performance, which is more expensive.
+You will not need a discrete graphics card for any of your computer science classes; however, if you can afford one, then get a discrete graphics card because you might need it for other things.
+If you want to learn intensive graphics modeling, a discrete graphics card would be a good companion.
 If you are learning parallel computing, then the GPU and CPU running side by side would speed up the program execution time.

 What Software Do I Need?